priver/eslint-config/README.md

     "extends": "eslint-config-priver/react",
     "settings": {
         "react": {
-            "version": "15.0" // React version, default to the latest React stable release }
+            "version": "15.0"
         }
     }
+}
 ```

+By default the latest React stable release is used.

 ### Node